rails/rails/guides/source/active_model_basics.md

 => "{\"name\":\"Bob\"}"
 ```

 You can also define the attributes for a model from a JSON string.
-However, you
+To do that,
-need to define the `attributes=` method in your class:
+first define the `attributes=` method in your class:

 ```ruby
 class Person